Security logout for clinical researchers

 • Updated

-To comply with regulatory standards for clinical researchers working with sensitive data, Terra will enable a feature that logs out of a session after 15 minutes of idle time.
-This article outlines the steps to follow to enable this feature and what you can expect from the timeout.
+To comply with regulatory standards for clinical researchers working with sensitive data, Terra offers a feature that logs a user out after 15 minutes of idle time.
+This article outlines the steps to enable this feature and what you can expect from the timeout.

 How to enable the timeout

-Clinical groups need to take action to enable the timeout feature, following the steps below.
+Clinical groups can enable the timeout feature by following the steps below.

 1.4.
 Select the "Create Group" button

-Note that by default, you will be the admin/owner of any group you create.
+Notes about groupsBy default, you will be the Admin of any group you create.

-Step 2: Have support set up security logout
+Step 2: Have Terra Support set up security logout

 2.1.
-Contact support@terra.bio, with the group name and inform them that you need the 15 minute timeout enabled for the group "my-15-minute-signout-group"
+Contact support@terra.bio with the group name and inform them that you need the 15-minute timeout enabled for your group.
+In this example, the group would be "my-15-minute-signout-group".

-2.2.You'll receive a communication from Terra when your group has been added to the timeout access list and the 15-minute timeout is enabled for all group members
+2.2.You'll receive a reply from Terra Support when your group has been added to the timeout access list and the 15-minute timeout is enabled for all group members

-You can add Terra users to the group within the "Main menu" --> "Profile" --> "Groups" page.
+You can add any additional Terra users to the group within the "Main menu" --> "Profile" --> "Groups" page.

 What to expect during a security logout

-Terra keeps track of idle time for recognized clinical users (see below how to set up this functionality).
+Terra keeps track of idle time for recognized clinical users.
 Much like a bank (and for similar security reasons), the system will automatically log out after 15 minutes of idle time.
 This limits how long sensitive information remains visible on the screen for someone else to see.
 Read on for details of this feature.

-2. If you choose to extend your session, you'll stay on the same screen.
+2. If you choose to extend your session, you will be brought back to the screen you were originally viewing.

 3. If you don't extend, you’ll be logged out and data will no longer be visible on the screen.